urbit/urbit/README.md

 urbit is a new programming and execution environment designed from scratch.

 At present urbit is under heavy development.
+It's not useful for any external purpose.
+Documentation is completely inadequate.

 If you're interested in keeping in touch or following the project you can:

 -   Enter your email address at [urbit.org](http://urbit.org).
 -   Subscribe to the